OLED images and animations

 simply redo the conversion as above, but this time add the -negate flag, like:

-convert -monochrome -negate *.jpg font.bmp
+convert -append -monochrome -negate *.jpg font.bmp

 Orientation 🔗